ppapahr/Information-Retrieval-2021/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The useage of the program can be split in 4 broader sections that are explained in more detail below:
+The Usage of the program can be split in 4 broader sections that are explained in more detail below:

 ## General
 blabla